HectorRicardo/simple-music-app/README.md

     devices, such as Android Auto and Wear OS.
 Depending on your use case, your app's player might also need to be discoverable by other apps.
-      - Once discovered, your app's player should be able to be controlled from the discoverer entity, as per Expectation 1.
+      - Once discovered, your app's player should be able to be controlled from the discoverer entities, as per Expectation 1.
+      - Depending on your use case, you may also allow the discoverer entities to access your app's music library (songs, playlists, albums, artists, etc..).
   - **Expectation 3**: The app should keep playing in the background even if the user minimizes it, switches to another app, or locks the screen.

-To meet these expectations, the Android music app architecture is split into two
+To meet these expectations, the Android music app architecture is split into two "subarchitectures":
-parts:
-  - The `MediaController`-`MediaSession` part: used to meet Expectation 1.
+  - The `MediaController`-`MediaSession` subarchitecture: used to meet Expectation 1.
-  - The `MediaBrowser`-`MediaBrowserService` part: used to meet Expecations 2
+  - The `MediaBrowser`-`MediaBrowserService` subarchitecture: used to meet Expectations 2 and 3.

-    and 3.
+These two subarchitectures are then joined together to form the complete music app architecture.

-I'm going to explain these two parts.
-Once explained, the Android music app architecture will fully make sense, and we will be able to start working on our app's code.
+I'm going to explain these two subarchitectures.
+Once explained, the complete Android music app architecture will fully make sense, and we will be able to start working on our app's code.

-# Part 1: The `MediaController`-`MediaSession` part
+# The `MediaController`-`MediaSession` subarchitecture

-This first architectural part not only applies to the architecture of music apps, but also to the architecture of video apps.
-In other words, if you were to implement a video app, you would also need to implement this part, just as for music apps.
+This first subarchitecture not only applies to music apps, but also to video apps.
+In other words, if you were to implement a video app, you would also need to implement this subarchitecture.

-Let's start explaining this architectural part:
+Let's start explaining this subarchitecture

-A decent media app (both music and video app) is separated into two components:
+A decent media app (either a music or a video app) is separated into two
+components:
   - A Player that renders the media (audio/video).
   - A UI that issues commands to the player (play, pause, etc..) and displays the player's state.
-      - Commands are represented as "Transport Controls" in the following diagram.
+      - Command controls are represented as "Transport Controls" in the following diagram.

 <figure>
   <img alt="A basic media app diagram" src="docs_images/controller-session.png">